emilydolson/phylotrackpy/joss/paper.md

 Two other general-purpose libraries for phylogenetic record-keeping do exist: hstrat and Automated Phylogeny Over Geological Timescales (APOGeT).
 However, they provide different modes of phylogenetic instrumentation than Phylotrack does.
-Whereas Phylotrack uses a graph-based approach to perfectly record asexual phylogenies, the hstrat library implements hereditary stratigraphy, a recently developed method that allows robust decentralized phylogenetic tracking in parallel and distributed systems at the cost of a tunable reduction in accuracy [@moreno2022hstrat].
+Whereas Phylotrack uses a graph-based approach to perfectly record asexual phylogenies, the hstrat library implements hereditary stratigraphy, a recently developed method that allows robust decentralized phylogenetic tracking in parallel and distributed systems at the cost of a tunable reduction in accuracy [@moreno2022hstrat] (see  [@moreno2023lineage] for a more thorough comparison).
 APOGeT, in turn, focuses on tracking speciation in sexually-reproducing populations [@godin2019apoget].

 Vast amounts of bioinformatics-oriented phylogenetics software is also available.